vikrant7/mobile-vod-bottleneck-lstm/README.md

 Training of multiple Conv LSTM layers is done in sequencial order i.e. fine tune and fix all the layers before the newly added LSTM layer.

+Make sure to keep batch size same in lstm1, lstm2, lstm3, lstm4 and lstm5 training as the size of hidden and cell state of LSTM layers should be consistent while training.
+Also, make sure to keep width multiplier same.

+By default, GPU is used for training.
+Here, freeze_net command line argument freezes the model as descriped in the paper.

 Before saving the checkpoint model, model gets validated on the validation set.
 All the checkpoint models are saved in **`models`** directory.

 #### Basenet